2½-ton 6×6 truck: REO M35

 The standard post-war 2 1/2-ton truck M35 was manufactured by REO, Kaiser-Jeep, Curtis-Wright, Studebaker, Studebaker-Packard, AM General, and Bombardier (Canada) from 1950 until the late 1980s, with remanufacture extending into FY1999.
-The M35 has had the widest range of bodies of any US truck.
-The cab design itself became the military standard, also used by 5 and 10-ton trucks.
-First built with a gasoline engine, in 1964 the multi-fuel became standard.
-In 1991 existing M35s began to be upgraded with diesel engines and automatic transmissions.
+The M35 has had the widest range of bodies of any U.S. truck.
+The cab design itself became the military standard, also used by 5- and 10-ton trucks.
+First built with a gasoline engine, the multifuel engine became standard in 1964.
+In 1991, existing M35s began to be upgraded with diesel engines and automatic transmissions.
 Canadian trucks had automatic transmissions as built.